Ailerios/hecomp-hka-projwork/README.md

 - Lack of documentation: There are examples, but only an auto-generated class reference

 ### Pyfhel
 Pyfhel is a library that uses Microsoft SEAL in the background and provides easy access to homomorphic encryption functionality.
 It uses a syntax similar to normal arithmetic such as \*, +, -, >>, \*\*.
 It supports Integer FHE with BFV and Fixed-point FHE with CKKS.
 Thus it is an easy library to get started quickly.
 The docker file that it ships in, contains only one example how to use Pyfhel with Integer FHE via BFV, however there are more extensive tutorials available online[^6].
+That makes Pyfhel the best library to start with.

 #### Advantages
 - Easy to start